Source Installation

 Supported Configurations

-The following table shows the configurations and platforms that Drake officially supports:
+The following table shows the configurations and platforms that Drake officially supports when building from source:

 Operating System ⁽¹⁾ Architecture Python ⁽²⁾ Bazel CMake C/C++ Compiler ⁽³⁾ Java